agama-project/agama/doc/network_support_design.md

 2. Keep the status quo, extend the web UI and rely on `nmcli` for the CLI-based installation.
 For automation, we could rely on third-party tool.

-Although it might be harder, option 1 looks more consistent: you just need Agama D-Bus interface to perform an installation.
+Although it might be harder, option 1 looks more consistent: you can install your system just using Agama D-Bus interface.

 ## Adding our own D-Bus interface

 Adding a D-Bus interface does not mean that we need to implement a full solution to set up the network.
-Actually, we can leverage some third-party tool to do the hard work.
-The idea is to build a good enough interface to support our use cases.
+The idea is to build a good enough API to support our use cases.

-### Why not YaST2?
+Initially, we though about adding the D-Bus API on top of [nmstate](https://nmstate.io/), although it covers a different use-case.
+After playing a bit with this idea, we decided to come up with a solution more aligned with our needs.

-You might be wondering, why not use YaST2 itself?
+As an alternative, you might be wondering why not use YaST2 itself?
 Let's see some reasons:

 * It does not implement support for reading the NetworkManager configuration.
 * It is not able to talk to NetworkManager D-Bus interface.
 It configures NetworkManager by writing